Designing for Art Collections

 How will the style and scale of our art pieces work in the new space?

-In collaboration and discussion with our clients, we incorporate their artworks into the overall aesthetic of the home, creating points of interest, color, and drama.
+In collaboration and discussion with our clients, we incorporate their artworks into the overall aesthetic of the home, creating points of interest, color, and drama, as seen in our Bundy Drive house in Brentwood, Los Angeles, and our Summit House in Beverly Hills, California.

 Can an exterior sculpture be incorporated into my design?

-At Serenity, custom Richard Erdman sculptures stand inside modern water features, like the backyard swimming pool, and front entry pond.
+At Serenity in Indian Wells, near Palm Springs, custom Richard Erdman sculptures stand inside modern water features, like the backyard swimming pool, and front entry pond.

-Bighorn’s minimalist design starts at the entrance, where a modern organic style stone sculpture greets visitors.
-A whimsical bunch of oversized flowers stands in the lawn of our Hopen Place house (Sprout – custom designed by Nancy Braver), and at our Trousdale house, a large outdoor sculpture by Richard Erdman complements the textured stacked stone exterior.
+The minimalist design of our Bighorn house in Palm Desert starts at the entrance, where a modern organic style stone sculpture greets visitors.
+A whimsical bunch of oversized flowers stands in the lawn of our Hopen Place house in the Hollywood Hills (Sprout – custom designed by Nancy Braver), and at our Trousdale house in Beverly Hills, a large outdoor sculpture by Richard Erdman complements the textured stacked stone exterior.

 How will the color palette work in relationship to our art pieces?